zeiter-io/zeiter/README.md

 [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) - Destroys records created during testing so we don't try and create things that already exist on subsequent tests.

 #### Controller Specs
 Unit testing for controllers.
 Unreliable when adding new features.
-Good for ensuring models validations work properly.
+Good for ensuring model validations work properly and controller interactions are healthy.

 #### Routing Specs
 Simulated API requests.
 Good for basic testing of URLs and paths to objects.

 #### Feature Specs
-Tests the routes, views, controller, and model; the app state for an action essentially.
-Tests for readability and will run slightly slower.
+Tests the routes, views, controller, and model; essentially encapsulates and tests the app state with a defined spec.
+Tests for readability from user perspective and will run a little slower than Request specs.

 #### Request Specs
-Wrapper around the built in Testing suites [Integration Tests](http://guides.rubyonrails.org/testing.html#integration-testing).
-Tests just the rails code without generating views, runs a little faster.
+Wrapper around the built in Rails Testing suites i.e., [Integration Tests](http://guides.rubyonrails.org/testing.html#integration-testing).
+Tests just the rails code without generating views, runs a little faster than Feature specs.